 - Testing for previous SARS-CoV-2 infection is not needed prior to COVID-19 vaccination. - Currently, there is a lack of evidence on potential differences in vaccine efficacy or safety between those with and without prior evidence of SARS-CoV-2 infection.
-In mRNA vaccine clinical trials to date, individuals with PCR-confirmed SARS-CoV-2 were excluded and there were only a small number of trial participants with serologic evidence of previous infection (IgG+) who had confirmed symptomatic COVID-19 during the trials, therefore efficacy in this population is uncertain. - The immune response to SARS-CoV-2, including duration of immunity, is not yet wellunderstood.
+In COVID-19 vaccine clinical trials to date, individuals with PCR-confirmed SARS-CoV-2 were excluded and there were only a small number of trial participants with serologic evidence of previous infection (IgG+) who had confirmed symptomatic COVID-19 during the trials, therefore efficacy in this population is uncertain. - The immune response to SARS-CoV-2, including duration of immunity, is not yet wellunderstood.
 Reinfections with SARS-CoV-2 have been reported and research to establish the severity, frequency, and risk factors of reinfection with SARS-CoV-2 is ongoing. - In the context of limited supply, to allow for the protection of a larger number of at-risk individuals, vaccination with a COVID-19 vaccine may be delayed for 3 months following a PCR-confirmed infection, as reinfections reported to date have been rare within the first three months following infection.
 However, if challenging from a feasibility perspective, jurisdictions may elect to disregard prior PCR-confirmed SARS-CoV-2 infection status and vaccinate everyone in a given target group. - As a precautionary measure and in light of the need to be able to monitor for COVID-19 vaccine adverse events without potential confounding from symptoms of COVID-19 or other co-existing illnesses, and to minimize the risk of transmission of COVID-19 at an immunization venue, NACI recommends that it is prudent to wait until all symptoms of an acute illness are completely resolved before vaccinating with COVID-19 vaccine, as well as ensuring that the individual is no longer considered infectious based on current criteria.

 NACI also makes the following recommendations for COVID-19 immunization in some specific populations who were either excluded from or were represented by small numbers of participants in clinical trials.
 Vaccine may be offered to some individuals in these populations in some circumstances on a case-by-case basis with a risk-benefit analysis (where the risk of exposure and/or severe COVID-19 disease outweighs the risk of vaccination), and with transparency about the insufficiency of evidence.
+Preference for mRNA COVID-19 vaccine (as outlined in Recommendation #1, above), if available, also applies to the populations described below.
 These recommendations may change as more evidence becomes available.